kyletolle/everything-myth-to_html/README.md

-# Everything::Collection::ToHtml
+# Everything::Novel::ToHtml

-Generate a single HTML page for a collection of markdown pieces in your `everything` repo.
+Generate a single HTML page for a novel of markdown pieces in your `everything` repo.

 ## Setup